Water Chemistry Sample Collection

-State guidelines on proper sample collection and processing ensure consistency between sample collections by different monitors.
-Tests for water chemistry vary widely between projects.
+State guidelines on proper sample collection and processing ensure consistency between different monitors.
 When collecting samples, it is important to be familiar with the project specific procedures which may be found in the Sample Analysis Plan (SAP).
-The SAP will include detailed information about the sample locations, parameters to test for, special requirements and holding time required to return the samples to the lab.
+The SAP will include detailed information about the sample locations, parameters to test for, special requirements, and holding time required to return the samples to the lab.

 The samples should be representative of the stream by collecting in the thalweg (deepest flow or main flow) and collected following Utah DWQ Standard Operating Procedure.
-Also, PDF quick instructions here.
+For PDF instructions, see Tier 2 Monitoring Manual.

 Sample Collection Instructions:

 Ensure you have all the equipment necessary; check the SAP or with the project coordinator for project specific requirements.
 You will be provided with a kit in advance that will include sample bottles and data sheets.

 Label all sample bottles with date, time, site and initials.
 Label when you arrive at your site.
 Read each bottle and note any that have acid preservation or are filter bottles.

 - Bottles with acid preservation: do not rinse and use caution not to overfill.

 - Bottles for filtration: Do not fill these with native water.
 A transfer bottle will be used to collect water for these samples.